-There is no proof that dairy products cause arthritis.
+Dairy products: There is no proof that dairy products cause arthritis.
 Dairy products are a rich source of calcium, which is an important building block for strong bones.
 Many people with arthritis are at an increased risk of osteoporosis (thinning of the bones) so dairy products may be extra important to maintain bone health.
-If you have difficulties with dairy products, talk to your doctor about other high calcium foods or calcium supplements.

-For some people with gout, certain foods appear to trigger attacks of gout.
-These foods tend to have high levels of purine, a substance that can be made into uricacid in the body.
-Purine-rich foods include:
+For some people with Gout, certain foods appear to trigger attacks of gout.
+These foods tend to have high levels of purine, a substance that can be made into uric acid in the body.
+See the Gout & Diet information sheet.

 A guide to healthy eating

 The best diet for arthritis is a healthy, balanced diet.
 This can help you reach and maintain a healthy weight and reduce your risk of other health problems.
-Talk to your doctor or see the Australian Government’s Food for health booklet at www.nhmrc.gov.au/publications to learn about general healthy eating guidelines.
+Talk to your doctor or see the Australian Dietary Guidelines to learn about the amount and kinds of foods that we need to eat for health and wellbeing.
 You may also find it helpful to see a dietitian for advice that is tailored to your individual needs.